AnitaKirkovska/Machine_Learning_Class/HW3/README.md

+# Full Solution file is final.
+# Testing Solutions can be found too, but they are not the homework file.

 # HW 3

 The goal of this homework is to learn how to leverage pretrained convnets and to use some visualization techniques.